elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-primary-roles-of-the-prefrontal-cortex-in-behavior-and-working-memory.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    This content discusses the primary roles of the prefrontal cortex in behavior and working memory, highlighting its importance in decision-making, executive functions, and social interactions.
+    This content discusses the critical roles of the prefrontal cortex in decision-making and working memory, emphasizing its impact on behavior, cognitive functions, and personality changes following damage.
   page_keywords: >-
-    prefrontal cortex, decision-making, working memory, executive functions, social behavior, cognitive flexibility, personality changes, impulsive behavior, cognitive tasks, information processing
+    prefrontal cortex, behavior, working memory, decision-making, cognitive functions, executive functions, social behavior, cognitive flexibility, personality changes, impulse control
 author: QuickTakes
 question: >-
     What are the primary roles of the prefrontal cortex in behavior and working memory?